Which city is cheaper, Houston or Columbia?

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 The summer attracts plenty of travelers to both Columbia and Houston.
+Most visitors come to Columbia for the family-friendly experiences during these months.
 Also, the summer months attract visitors to Houston because of the city activities, the music scene, and the family-friendly experiences.

 Columbia is around the same temperature as Houston in the summer.
-The temperature in Columbia is usually 82°F (28°C) in July, and Houston stays around 84°F (29°C).
+The daily temperature in Columbia averages around 82°F (28°C) in July, and Houston fluctuates around 84°F (29°C).

 Houston receives a lot of rain in the summer.
 Columbia gets a good bit of rain this time of year.
 In July, Columbia usually receives around the same amount of rain as Houston.
 Columbia gets 4.6 inches (116 mm) of rain, while Houston receives 4.8 inches (122 mm) of rain each month for the summer.

 The autumn brings many poeple to Columbia as well as Houston.
+The autumn months attract visitors to Columbia because of the shopping scene.
 Also, the city's sights and attractions, the shopping scene, and the music scene are the main draw to Houston this time of year.

 In the autumn, Columbia is cooler than Houston.
-Typically, the autumn temperatures in Columbia in October are around 64°F (18°C), and Houston is about 71°F (22°C).
+Typically, the autumn temperatures in Columbia in October average around 64°F (18°C), and Houston averages at about 71°F (22°C).

 It's quite rainy in Houston.
 Columbia usually gets less rain in October than Houston.
 Columbia gets 3 inches (75 mm) of rain, while Houston receives 4.2 inches (107 mm) of rain this time of the year.

 Both Houston and Columbia are popular destinations to visit in the winter with plenty of activities.
+The museums, the shopping scene, and the cuisine are the main draw to Columbia this time of year.
 Also, many travelers come to Houston for the museums, the shopping scene, and the cuisine.

 In January, Columbia is generally much colder than Houston.
-Temperatures in Columbia average around 45°F (7°C), and Houston stays around 52°F (11°C).
+Daily temperatures in Columbia average around 45°F (7°C), and Houston fluctuates around 52°F (11°C).

 In January, Columbia usually receives around the same amount of rain as Houston.
 Columbia gets 3.7 inches (93 mm) of rain, while Houston receives 3.6 inches (91 mm) of rain each month for the winter.